Raising backyard chickens | Homeschool Biology

 These kinds of projects help with maturity and personal growth.

 Of course, the kids did not get it at first.
 In fact, they approached our idea with caution.
-Just like the deer trying to eat our garden and not get caught.

 Since their normal extracurricular activities have been so severely limited this homeschool biology chicken project is right on time.